solita/solita.github.com/_posts/2015-03-19-ninja-berries.md

 layout: post
 title: Ninja berries – how continuous learning works @here
 author: pvto
-excerpt: Here's a small peek internal educational sessions given at our company.
+excerpt: How our internal educational sessions are arranged.
 ---
 My employer allows me to attend to any available educational session on company time.
 Great, isn't it, and perhaps a bit naive?